dupitydumb/Audion/README.md

 ## 🔌 Plugins

 Audion supports a flexible plugin system that allows extending functionality.
+For a comprehensive guide on creating plugins, see [PLUGINS.md](./PLUGINS.md).

 ### Plugin Permissions